Jelosus2/DatasetEditor/README.md

 ### Tag Groups
 ![Tag groups](.github/images/tag_groups.gif)

 Create reusable tag groups for hair styles, eye colors, characters...
 Everything you need.
-Export them as JSON to share them with other persons.
+Export them as JSON to share them with other people.

 ### Background Color For Transparent Images
 ![Background Change](.github/images/background_change.gif)

 Tired of having to use an external tool or website to add a background color to your transparent images?
-No you can do it within the app!
+Now you can do it within the app!

 ### Browse Danbooru Wiki
 ![Wiki Search](.github/images/wiki_search.gif)

 Ever wondered what a tag represents?
-You can now know within the comodity of being in the app.
+You can now find out from the comfort of the app.

 ### Seamless Updates (Installer Only)
 The update service checks GitHub for new releases every launch (if the setting is enabled) and notifies you in the navbar.
 Just click download and install it when you’re ready.